Khorneire/project/readme.md

 Prerequisites
 To get started, you need to have Docker installed on your system.
 You can either:

-- Install Docker Desktop (recommended for Windows and Mac), or

 - Use Docker CLI on Linux or WSL2 (Windows Subsystem for Linux).

 Installing Docker on Linux / WSL2
-If you prefer to run Docker without Docker Desktop, follow these steps to install Docker Engine and Docker Compose CLI plugin:
+Follow these steps to install Docker Engine and Docker Compose CLI plugin:

 1. Install Docker Engine (No GUI)
 For Ubuntu/Debian systems, run: